COLLECTION DEVELOPMENT POLICY

 • To preserve and encourage the free expression of ideas essential to an informed citizenry

-• Provide community groups and businesses with cutting edge resources to meet their goals
+• To provide community groups and businesses with cutting-edge resources to meet their goals

 • Public appeal and/or demand